-This section identifies the parties who have contracted with the Public Adjuster and the agreed upon matters with which the Public Adjuster will assist the Policyholder.
-It provides the parties with basic relevant contact and policy information.
-Additionally, most of the information in this provision is required by statute and by administrative code 69B-220.051.
-Specifically, see sections 6 & 7.
+- a.
+This section identifies the contracting parties, Policyholder and Public Adjuster, and the agreed upon services the Public Adjuster will provide to Policyholder. - b.
+Most of the information found in this section is required by statute and administrative code 69B-220.051.